BitmasterXor/Delphi_Socket_Database_Login_Example/README.md

    * Use the interface to register a new user or log in with existing credentials.

 3. **Encryption**:
-   * Ensure all traffic and credentials are securely encrypted using the built-in LockBox2 3DES implementation.
+   * Ensures all traffic and credentials are securely encrypted using the built-in LockBox2 3DES implementation.

 ## 📜 License